axcore/aotearoa/README.md

 ![Screenshot](screenshot.png)

-As of 20 June 2022, the original version of this mod produces a number of annoying errors/warnings on Minetest v5.5.1.
+As of 10 July 2022, the original version of this mod produces a number of annoying errors/warnings on Minetest v5.5.1.
 I have updated the code to fix them.

 All changes are preceded by '@@@ Josselin2':

 *blocks.lua*

-Removed duplicate .tiles filed in aotearoa:gumland_soil The cooking recipe for aotearoa:coquina_limestone uses default:coral, which does not exist.
+Removed duplicate .tiles filed in aotearoa:gumland_soil

+The cooking recipe for aotearoa:coquina_limestone uses default:coral, which does not exist.
 Replaced it with default:coral_orange

 *depends.txt*